 Cats with Foreign Body Obstruction

 Cats are very curious creatures.
 They like to explore crevices around the house, watch the outside attentively from the windowpane, and, unfortunately, swallow common household objects.
 Sometimes when this happens, a foreign body obstruction results.
-When a cat swallows or consumes a foreign object which is too large to pass through the GI tract, it becomes obstructed.
+When a cat ingests or consumes a foreign object which is too large to pass through the GI tract, it becomes obstructed.
 As a cat owner, you may have found that your cat has developed a certain liking to a particular item in your household.
 Common Foreign Materials which cats can ingest include strings, threads, rubber hair ties, rubber bands, and small balls or toys.
 Due to this innate tendency to eat linear foreign objects, things like thread and yarn can become wrapped around the tongue, and pull against it with each swallow.
 If there is a needle attached to the string, it can cause even more pain and damage to your cat: it may pierce the stomach or intestines multiple times.

 The common physical symptoms that your cat may exhibit in the event that a foreign object is swallowed include: